 Fondly known as the King of Toys, the Miniature Pinscher is a small dog breed from Germany.
 This dog looks like a Doberman but is a distinct older breed.
 With dignified good looks and a confident attitude, this Min Pin is a tough little dog and a delight to be with.

-The Germans bred the Min Pin to hunt vermin like rats in the homes and horse stables.
-They called him Zwergpinscher which means a dwarf dog that is bred to hunt vermin or be a guardian.
+Bred in Germany to hunt vermin, like rats in the homes and horse stables, the Min Pin has also been called Zwergpinscher which means a dwarf dog that is bred to hunt vermin or be a guardian.

 Though this dog is thought to be an ancient breed, reliable historical documentation of his existence dates back several centuries.
 His first name was Reh Pinscher because he was similar to the small deer found in the forests of Germany.

-German breeders form the Pinscher-Schnauzer Klub in 1895 where they developed the first breed standard for the Min Pin.
+German breeders formed the Pinscher-Schnauzer Klub in 1895 where they developed the first breed standard for the Min Pin.
 The first public showing was in the Stuttgart Dog Show in 1900.

 Popular in his homeland, this small dog breed was imported to Scandinavian countries and the United States.
 In 1929, the Miniature Pinscher Club of America was formed.
 The dog was first classified in the Terrier Group by the American Kennel Club but was later reclassified as Toys in 1930.